Accessibility at Ashridge

 There’s also a disabled toilet at the visitor centre.
 To find it, go to the front of the building and go round the side to the left.
 You’ll find the disabled facilities next to the main toilet corridor.

 The Brownlow Café also has space for wheelchairs at the end of their benches.
 It’s the perfect place to enjoy a cuppa in the fresh air.
 Assistance dogs are also welcome on leads in the visitor centre and café.

 There are several surfaced paths at Ashridge that are suitable for wheelchairs.
 This includes the Meadley’s Meadow track (0.8 miles) and Duncombe Terrace (2.5 miles).

-You can take the out for 1 hour from 12-4pm (last departure 3pm).
+You can take mobility vehicles out for 1 hour from 12-4pm (last departure 3pm).
 Booking advised prior to the day of your visit by calling the visitor centre on 01442 851227 to ensure a buggy will be available for you.